Google Home Search

 If you want Google Home or Google Nest to behave like a real PC speaker, the missing piece is system-audio streaming.
 Chrome casting is mostly tab-focused and Bluetooth is usually too laggy for desktop use.

-The native route falls short
+The native route falls short.

 • Windows does not expose Google Home or Nest devices as normal audio outputs.